e-kwsm/flare/docs/source/tutorials/gpfa.rst

   | initial guesses for each hyperparameter.
 * | The two cutoff values correspond to the functions which set up
   | the two- and three-body Atomic Environments.
 Since Methanol is a small
-  | molecule, 7 Angstrom each will be sufficent.
+  | molecule, 7 Angstrom each will be sufficient.
 * | The kernel name must contain the terms you want to use.
 * | Here, we will use the ``two_plus_three_body_mc`` kernel, which
   | uses two-body and three-body comparisons. ``mc`` means multi-component,